3dlg-hcvc/omages/README.md

 - [ ] Higher-resolution omages generation.
 - [ ] Cleanup the omage encoder script that converts 3D objects into omages.

+# :takeout_box: Takeaways

+1. Omage encodes geometry as a (R,R,3+1) image, which is essentially a 16-bit RGBA PNG!

+2. PBR material is encoded in another (R,R,8) image.
+So three PNGs will give you a realistic 3D object.

+3. You can use image generation models to generate 3D objects, one image for one object!

+4. Discrete patch structures emerge out of continuous noise during the denoising process.

+5. Patch segmentation comes naturally from 2D disconnected components, no instance labels needed!

+6. Irregular connectivity & complex topology?
+No worries, all encoded in a regular image.

+7. Change your object resolution by just rescaling the omage!

+8. Generated shapes come with UV maps—no unwrapping required.

+And there’s even more to discover!

 ## :notebook_with_decorative_cover: Citation

 If you find our work useful for your research, please consider citing the following papers :)